Connect with others who understand.

 Peripheral Neuropathy Symptoms

-PsA most often leads to problems with the sensory neurons, which help you notice sensations like pain, touch, pressure, and temperature.
+PsA can lead to problems with the sensory neurons, which help you notice sensations like pain, touch, pressure, and temperature.
 It can also affect the motor neurons, which are the nerves responsible for controlling how you move.
 Together, the sensory and motor neurons are known as the peripheral nerves.
 Problems with these nerves are known as peripheral neuropathy.

 Damage to the sensory neurons may lead to numbness, tingling, or a pins-and-needles sensation.
-It may also make you feel clumsier than usual or drop items you’re carrying.
-When this type of neuropathy occurs in the wrists, it is known as carpal tunnel syndrome.
+These sensations usually affect the hands and feet.
+Sometimes the sensations radiate up the arms and legs.
+The numbness and tingling may also make you feel clumsier than usual or drop items you’re carrying.

 Neuropathy that affects the motor neurons may make it hard to move the muscles in your hands, arms, feet, or legs.
 Over time, your muscles may shrink.

-Peripheral neuropathy is one of the main causes of pain for people with PsA.
+Peripheral neuropathy is one of the causes of pain for people with PsA.
 Neuropathic pain may:

 • Cause stabbing or burning sensations